wagiminator/CH32X033-USB-NRF/README.md

 ## nRF24L01+ 2.4GHz Transceiver Module
 The nRF24L01+ is a highly integrated, ultra-low power (ULP) 2Mbps RF transceiver IC for the 2.4GHz ISM (Industrial, Scientific and Medical) band.
 It is designed to be used as a wireless communication module in a variety of applications, such as home automation, wireless gaming, and the Internet of Things (IoT).
 The module is equipped with an SPI interface, which makes it simple to connect to a variety of microcontrollers, such as the Arduino, Raspberry Pi, and others.

+## Building Instructions
+1. Take the Gerber files (the *zip* file inside the *hardware* folder) and upload them to a PCB (printed circuit board) manufacturer of your choice (e.g., [JLCPCB](https://jlcpcb.com/)).
+They will use these files to create the circuit board for your device and send it to you.
+2. Once you have the PCB, you can start soldering the components onto it.
+Use the BOM (bill of materials) and schematic as a guide to make sure everything is connected correctly.
+You can find the corresponding files in the *hardware* folder.
+3. Upload the firmware by following the instructions in the next section (see below).

 ![USB2NRF_pic2.jpg](https://raw.githubusercontent.com/wagiminator/CH32X033-USB-NRF/main/documentation/USB2NRF_pic2.jpg)
 ![USB2NRF_pic3.jpg](https://raw.githubusercontent.com/wagiminator/CH32X033-USB-NRF/main/documentation/USB2NRF_pic3.jpg)